What Will It Look Like?

 Starting in early 2026, The Liriope Laboratory will meet every two weeks, for sessions that will last between 3 and 4 hours each.

-The pilot program of the Liriope Laboratory will last for one calendar year.
-The hope and plan is to make it the long-term engine of our creation process.
+The pilot program of the Liriope Laboratory is intended to last for one calendar year, with the long-term goal being to make Liriope Lab the ongoing, open-ended engine of our creation process!

 What kinds of theater pieces will be worked on?